 EAT: Artisan at Delamar, West Hartford

-On a clear Tuesday eve, the appropriately distanced tables at Artisan were filled with eager eaters.
+On a clear Tuesday eve, tables at Artisan were filled with eager eaters.
 A beachy vibe, the outdoor paved patio gives way to a sandy area peppered with raised vegetable and flower garden beds.
 Yep – most of the produce on your plate comes right from your open air dining room.

-During Covid-times, diners access the menu via bar code displayed at the table, minimizing contact.
+Inside, hand-painted murals and planks of wood from old Hartford area tobacco barns, dress up the walls.
+The floor is laid with hand-molded bricks.
+The private “Copper Room” is capped by a gold-leaf embossed ceiling.
 The food is both innovative and traditional.
-My favorite?
-The killer addictive Fried Green Tomato Sliders with bacon and slaw (2 for $12).
+My favorite when I dined there in the summer?
+The killer addictive Fried Green Tomato Sliders with bacon and slaw.
 Had I known how good they were, I would have put in three orders and called it a day.
+(May or may not be on the menu now).

 But save room for decadent cheesecake pudding with salted caramel topping.
 Or the Ricotta Donuts.
 These balls of goodness emerge hot and light from the kitchen, and keep well in the fridge.
 They still taste amazing cold, as breakfast the next day.
 Just sayin’.